 Awarded an Oxholm Public Interest Fellowship that covered some living expenses during the internship, Stacie was grateful that the law school went the extra mile to help students who wish to work in the public sector.

-“It’s something I’m excited about and passionate about,” said Stacie, who now represents juvenile defendants as a child advocate attorney for the Defender Association of Philadelphia.
+“It’s something I’m excited about and passionate about,” said Stacie, who now represents abused and neglected children in child abuse hearings as a child advocate attorney for the Defender Association of Philadelphia.